Multi-objective Differentiable Neural Architecture Search: Hardware-aware Multi-objective Differentiable Neural Architecture Search

 \subsection{Algorithm Design and Components}

-Our search model is composed of four main modular components: (1) a \metahypernet that generates the architectural distribution; (2) an \texttt{Architect} that samples discrete architectures from this distribution; (3) a \texttt{Supernetwork} that exploits the weight sharing paradigm for search efficiency and provides a proxy for the accuracy; and (4) a \texttt{MetaPredictor} that predicts hardware metrics and enables gradient propagation.
-We now discuss each of these in turn.
+Our search procedure is composed of four core modular components (see Figure \ref{fig:modnas overvies}): (1) a \metahypernet that generates the architectural distribution; (2) an \texttt{Architect} that samples discrete architectures from this distribution; (3) a \texttt{Supernetwork} that exploits the weight-sharing paradigm for search efficiency and serves as a proxy for the network accuracy; and (4) a \texttt{MetaPredictor} that predicts hardware metrics and enables gradient propagation back to the \metahypernet.
+We now discuss each of these in detail.

-\textbf{\metahypernet.} Hypernetworks are a class of neural networks that can generate an arbitrary number of parameters of another model.
+\textbf{\metahypernet.} In order to generate architectures across multiple devices, inspired by \citet{wang2022learning} and \citet{Lin2020ControllablePM}, we propose a \metahypernet that can meta-learn across different hardware devices (see Figure \ref{fig:hpn_arch}).
+Hypernetworks are a class of neural networks that generate the parameters of another model.
 They were initially proposed for model compression~\citep{ha-iclr17} and were later adopted for NAS~\citep{Brock2017SMASHOM} and MOO~\citep{navon2020learning, Lin2020ControllablePM}.
-Given a preference vector $\br\in \bbR^\Oscript$, we use the \hypernetwork $h_\phi (\br): \bbR^M \rightarrow \archss$, parameterized by $\phi\in \bbR^n$, to generate an un-normalized architecture distribution $\Tilde{\alpha}$ that is later used to compute the upper-level updates in ($\ref{eq:bilevel_moo}$).
-In our experiments, $h_{\phi}$ is composed of $\Oscript-1$~\footnote{$m=1$ (CE loss) does not have an hardware embedding.} embedding layers $e^m$, $m\in \{2,\dots , \Oscript \}$ with $n_m$ possible learnable vectors of size $\frac{dim(\archss)}{\Oscript - 1}$.
-The output of $h_\phi$ is the concatenation of all $\Oscript -1$ outputs of $e^m$, such that its size matches $dim(\archss)$.
-See Figure~\ref{fig:hpn_arch} in the appendix for details.
+Here, given a preference vector $\br = (r_1,\dots , r_M)$ and a hardware device feature vector $d_\tscript$, for device $\tscript\in \{1,\dots,\Tscript \}$, we use the \metahypernet $H_\Phi(\br, d_\tscript)$, parameterized by $\Phi$, to generate an un-normalized architecture distribution $\Tilde{\alpha}_\Phi$ that is later used to compute the upper-level updates in ($\ref{eq:bilevel_moo}$).
+Similar to \citet{lee2021help}, $d_\tscript$ is a fixed-size feature vector that is obtained by evaluating a fixed set of reference architectures on device $\tscript$.
+The \metahypernet is composed of 2 main components (see Figure~\ref{fig:hpn_arch}): \begin{enumerate}[leftmargin=*] \item \emph{A bank of $K$ independent hypernetworks}: $\mathtt{hpn}_1,\dots , \mathtt{hpn}_K$, that parse the preference vector $\br$ and generate the architectural parameters $\Tilde{\alpha}_1, \dots, \Tilde{\alpha}_K$, respectively. \item \emph{A linear layer} $\mathtt{E}$, that learns a similarity map from device feature vectors to the bank of $\mathtt{hpn}$s. $\mathtt{E}$ takes as input the device feature vector $d_\tscript$ and outputs an attention vector of size $K$. \end{enumerate} The final output, $\Tilde{\alpha}_\Phi$, of the \metahypernet is computed as a weighted sum of the outputs of the $K$ hypernetworks, where the vector of weights is the output of the linear layer $\mathtt{E}$.
+For a more detailed description of the \metahypernet we refer the reader to Appendix~\ref{sec:hpn_details}.